projectatomic/nulecule/README.md

 Kelly is deploying an application that she's been provided by Acme Corp's internal developer team, led by Rufus.

-Kelly will read the `README` to discover the capabilities and start up requirements for this application.
+Kelly will read the `README` to discover the capabilities and start-up requirements for this application.
 She will edit `params.conf` and then use `/usr/bin/atomic` to deploy the application by pointing at the `Atomicfile`.

 ````
-cd appdirectory
-atomic run Atomicfile
+atomic run <application-definition-container-image> [ --answerfile answerfile.conf ]
 ````

 ### Rufus the Developer
+TBD

 ## Implementations